cytopia/mysqldump-secure/README.md

 # mysqldump-secure
 [![Build Status](https://travis-ci.org/cytopia/mysqldump-secure.svg?branch=master)](https://travis-ci.org/cytopia/mysqldump-secure)

-Security-first backup script to dump MySQL databases via cron or command line with additional options for encryption, compression, blacklisting, logging and custom mysqldump parameters.
+Mysqldump-secure is a POSIX conform automated backup solution for MySQL databases with strong security in mind.
+It will backup every available database (which is readable by the specified user) as a separate file with the possibility to opt out via blacklisting.
+Dumped databases can optionally be piped directly to gzip or openssl in order to compress and/or encrypt the backup.
+Encryption is done before the file is written to disk in order to avoid possible race conditions.

-## Caution
+## General Warning
-Most mysqldump scripts I have seen out there use something like this:
+Most mysqldump scripts I have seen out there do something like this:
 ```shell
 mysqldump --user=root --password=foo --host localhost database > database.sql
 ```